AlexandreFenyo/net-monitor/README.md

 - the lifetime of a view, that defines the time range displayed by the corresponding chart.

-  Here is the lifecycle of the data set lifetime:
+Here are the rules associated to lifetime values

   - the data set lifetime initial value is set when the data set is created: